anton-shablyko/Udacity_Python/README.md

+# Placeholder for the Udacity courses - "Programming Foundations with Python"

+# Project_1:
+# Name:
-# Udacity_Python
+# Description/Requirements:
-Programming Foundations with Python